Loading...

 Safety is often the top concern for families and solo travelers.
 Costa Rica's higher score reflects lower crime rates, political stability, and stronger rule of law — factors measured through the Global Peace Index and institutional safety data.

 Healthcare quality is a critical factor for anyone relocating long-term.
-United States has a healthcare index of 68/100 (adequate), compared to Costa Rica's 72/100 (strong).
+United States has a healthcare index of 78/100 (strong), compared to Costa Rica's 84/100 (strong).
 Costa Rica has a slight edge over United States in healthcare.

 United States: A predominantly private, employer-based insurance system supplemented by Medicare (65+) and Medicaid (low-income).
 The ACA marketplace provides subsidized plans for those without employer coverage.
 Costa Rica: All legal residents and workers must enroll in the CCSS (Caja).
 Contributions are ~10% of income.
 Many expats supplement with affordable private insurance for faster access.

 Infrastructure also plays a role in daily quality of life.
-United States (87/100, world-class) leads Costa Rica (66/100, well-developed) in this category, which covers internet speed, public transit, and digital readiness.
+United States (90/100, world-class) leads Costa Rica (70/100, well-developed) in this category, which reflects internet penetration and fixed-broadband access (digital infrastructure).

 Climate can make or break a relocation decision.
 United States scores 70/100 (pleasant) while Costa Rica scores 74/100 (pleasant).